-ACP-103 for the treatment of Parkinson's disease psychosis.
-Parkinson's disease psychosis is a debilitating psychiatric disorder that occurs in up to 40 percent of patients with Parkinson's disease and is the most common factor leading to nursing home placements of these patients.
+Pimavanserin for the treatment of Parkinson's disease psychosis.
+Parkinson's disease psychosis is a debilitating psychiatric disorder that occurs in up to 40 percent of patients with Parkinson's disease and is associated with increased caregiver burden, nursing home placement, and increased mortality.
 Currently, there are no therapies approved to treat Parkinson's disease psychosis in the United States.
-We believe that ACP-103 may effectively treat psychosis in patients with Parkinson's disease without impairing motor function, thereby significantly improving the quality of life for these patients.
-We have completed a multi-center Phase II clinical trial in which ACP-103 demonstrated antipsychotic effects, was safe and well tolerated, and did not impair disease-related motor function in patients with Parkinson's disease psychosis.
-We are preparing to initiate the first pivotal trial in our Phase III program with ACP-103 for Parkinson's disease psychosis during the first half of 2007.
+We believe that pimavanserin may effectively treat psychosis in patients with Parkinson's disease while allowing for optimal motor control, thereby significantly improving the quality of life for these patients.
+We are currently conducting the first pivotal trial and are preparing to initiate a second pivotal trial in this Phase III program.

-ACP-103 as a co-therapy for schizophrenia.
-Current drugs used to treat schizophrenia have substantial limitations, including severe side effects and lack of effect on most of the negative symptoms of the disease.
-We believe that co-therapy with ACP-103 may result in enhanced efficacy and fewer side effects relative to existing treatments, thereby providing an improved therapy for patients with schizophrenia.
-We have completed two clinical trials that showed that ACP-103 reduced motor disturbances associated with treatment with haloperidol, a typical antipsychotic drug.
-We have also completed enrollment in a large multi-center Phase II clinical trial designed to evaluate the ability of ACP-103 when used as a co-therapy with each of risperidone, an atypical antipsychotic drug, and haloperidol to provide an improved treatment for patients with schizophrenia.
-We expect to report top-line results from this trial during March 2007.
+Pimavanserin as a co-therapy for schizophrenia.
+Current drugs used to treat schizophrenia have substantial limitations, including inadequate efficacy and severe side effects.
+We believe that co-therapy with pimavanserin may result in enhanced efficacy and fewer side effects relative to existing treatments, thereby providing an improved therapy for patients with schizophrenia.
+We have reported positive results from a Phase II trial, which demonstrated several advantages of co-therapy with pimavanserin and a sub-maximal dose of risperidone, a commonly prescribed antipsychotic drug, including enhanced efficacy, a faster onset of antipsychotic action, and an improved side effect profile.